-The announcement of Rast being named the 2010 WCC 'Coach of the Year' marked the fourth time he has earned the honor.
-It was his first since he guided SCU to consecutive league titles in 2006 and 2007.
+The announcement of Rast being named the 2015 WCC 'Coach of the Year' marked the fifth time he has earned the honor and his first since 2010.
+Rast also earned the honor when he guided SCU to consecutive league titles in 2006 and 2007.
 The Broncos advanced into the NCAA College Cup Final Four in 2006.
 He also guided Santa Clara to the WCC Championship and was named the league’s coach of the year in 2003.

 The Broncos finished the year strong in 2009, going unbeaten in their last five matches.
 Despite going 10-20-12 in 2008-09, 2008 defender and All-WCC First Team honoree Jide Ogunbiyi shined and became the second highest Major League Soccer draft pick in SCU history as he was chosen No. 18 overall by the New York Red Bulls.
 Thirteen Broncos were named to All-WCC teams in 2008 and 2009, while four earned NSCAA/adidas Scholar Athlete honors.

 The Broncos finished 16-2-4 and 10-0-2 in the WCC in 2007 and put together an 18-game unbeaten streak from Sept.
 9-Nov.
 28 to earn a No. 7 seed in the NCAA Tournament and a first round bye, bowing out to Notre Dame 2-0 in the third round.
 For his efforts, Rast earned his third WCC Coach of the Year award and his first Far West Region Coach of the Year nod.
 Peter Lowry, who earned first-team All-American honors, was named the WCC Player of the Year, Jalil Anibaba was the WCC Freshman of the Year and Jamil Roberts picked up WCC Defensive Player of the Year honors.